-The objective of the Investment Policy is to enhance the economic status of all Investment Pool participants while protecting their surplus treasury funds.
+The objective of the Investment Policy is to protect the surplus funds of all Investment Pool participants while providing for their cash flow requirements and enhancing their economic status.
 The County operates its investment program under the "Prudent Investor Standard" set forth by Government Code Section 53600.3.
-This affords the County a broad spectrum of investment opportunities provided that the investment is deemed prudent and is allowable under current legislation of the State of California.
+This affords the Treasurer a broad spectrum of investment opportunities provided that the investment is deemed prudent and allowable under California State Law.